py2ai/py2ai.github.io/_posts/2020-10-01-Make-GUI-With-Matplotlib-And-PyQt5.md

 ---
+categories:
+- GUI tutorial series
+description: "Hello friends, here is the code for the simple matplotlib GUI.
+Save it as main.py and run it to load the csv files.
+Enjoy, and do \ngive back your feedback an..."
+featured-img: pyqt6
+keywords:
+- based
+- development
+- matplotlib
+- code
+- gui
+- programming
+- tutorial
+- python
 layout: post
+mathjax: true
 title: How to make a Matplotlib and PyQt5 based GUI
-categories: [GUI tutorial series]
-mathjax: true
-featured-img: pyqt6
-description: Making a matplotlib GUI with multiple themes
 ---

 Hello friends, here is the code for the simple matplotlib GUI.
 Save it as main.py and run it to load the csv files.
 Enjoy, and do give back your feedback and suggestions.
 Also please make sure, you are using Matplotlib version 3.2.1 or above.
 For more detail visit pyshine youtube channel.